fabferri/docker-101/01-docker-starting.md

 #   docker run - creates and starts a new container
 #   -d - detached mode (runs in background, doesn't block your terminal)
 #   -p 8080:80 - port mapping:
 #      8080 = port on your host machine
 #      80 = port inside the container (Nginx default HTTP port)
 #      Traffic to localhost:8080 gets forwarded to port 80 in the container
 #   nginx - the Docker image to use (official Nginx web server in Docker Hub)
 docker run -d -p 8080:80 nginx

 # Get the container ID or name
-# "docker ps" shows ONLY running containers
+# "docker ps" shows ONLY RUNNING containers
 docker ps

 # To connect to an existing container running in detached mode, use "docker exec"